rjdmoore/fictrac/README.md

 cmake --build . --config Release --target ALL_BUILD
 ```

-If everything went well, the executables for FicTrac and the configuration utility will be placed in the `bin` directory under the FicTrac source folder.
+If everything went well, the executables for FicTrac and a configuration utility will be placed in the `bin` directory under the FicTrac source folder.

 #### Ubuntu (Linux)